Kirschi/TodoScanner/README.md

 ~ by Kirschi

-License Text
+I release this tool under the new BSD License (3-clause).

-===
+### License Text

 Copyright (c) 2009-2012, Stefan Kirchsteiger (Kirschi) <http://kirschi.org>
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 * Neither the name of the author (Kirschi) nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.